Pick Blueberries (and Other Fruit) in SoCal

 [email protected]

-This farm is known for all kinds of fruits and vegetables, as well as jams and even wine barrels.
+This farm is known for all kinds of fruits and vegetables, as well as jams, flowers, farm-fresh eggs, and even wine barrels.
+They also offer a pumpkin patch in the fall, complete with beautiful backdrops for photo opportunities.
 Because they’re a nursery, too, you can buy plants to take home and grow.

 MomsLA is your source for Things to do with Kids in Los Angeles